sammansch/MI-brewers/README.md

 MI-brewers
 ==========

-A side mapping project of Michigan Brewers Guild members Sweet baby Jesus, let's try and figure this stuff out.
+A side mapping project of Michigan Brewers Guild members.

+Creating a database from scratch (site admin would not send info) using Excel.